kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

     <brSeverityLevel value="brsl02" fail="no">Warning</brSeverityLevel>
     </brSeverityLevels>

-When the attribute `fail` has a value of "yes" (or is not included), BREX errors pertaining to rules with the given severity level value will be counted as errors.
-When it is no, the errors are still displayed but are not counted as errors in the exit status code of the tool.
+When the attribute `fail` has a value of `"yes"` (or is not included), BREX errors pertaining to rules with the given severity level value will be counted as errors.
+When it is `"no"`, the errors are still displayed but are not counted as errors in the exit status code of the tool.

 Normal, strict and unstrict SNS check (-S, -St, -Su)
 ----------------------------------------------------